-- Vegetables and fruit should be washed in a bowl rather than under a running tap and the leftover water can be used for watering house plants. - Try keeping a bottle or jug of water in the fridge instead of running taps until the water runs cold. - Try not to leave the tap running while you brush your teeth, shave or wash your hands, as this can waste up to five litres of water per minute. - Cotton wool and tissues should be put in a waste bin rather than flushed down the toilet.
+- Vegetables and fruit should be washed in a bowl rather than under a running tap and the leftover water can be used for watering house plants. - Try keeping a bottle or jug of water in the fridge instead of running taps until the water runs cold. - Try not to leave the tap running while you brush your teeth, shave or wash your hands, as this can waste up to five litres of water per minute. - Cotton wool and tissues should be put in a waste bin rather than flushed down the toilet. - Washing your car with a bucket and sponge uses much less water than using a hosepipe.
+If you prefer to use a car wash, find one that recycles the water.

-20. Energy Labels Explained
+Energy Labels Explained